mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsNearbyUI.md

 #### [Authorization](#Authorization)

 ##### [MapplsAPICore](#MapplsAPICore)
-It is required to set MAPPLS's keys to use any MAPPL's SDK.
-Please see [here](https://github.com/mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPICore.md) to achieve this.
+It is required to set Mappls keys to use any Mappls SDK.
+Please refer the documentation [here](https://github.com/mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPICore.md).

 **Step 2:-**
 ## [Launching with default configuration](#Launching-with-default-configuration)